OmarNehad/Bootcamp/README.md

 # DevCamp-cart-assign
-A simple cart system made for an assignment with a DB, it was made with vanillia JS, css and HTML
+A simple cart system made for an assignment with a DB.
+It was made with HTML, css, vanillia JS and express